hyperfy-io/hyperfy-docs/docs/developers/structure.md

 ## Metadata

-The `app.json` file describes the app and it's metadata.
+The `app.json` file describes the app and its metadata.

 ```json title='app.json'
 {